About the Challenge

 How It Works

-We are looking for submissions of initiatives that address the following areas of innovation:
+Specifically, we are looking for initiatives that address the following areas of innovation:

 - Improving communication skills and/or pain and symptom management skills among all specialists treating CHF, COPD, and cancer

 - Improving systematic access to specialist-level palliative care

 - Implementing a population health approach to identify and address patients with serious illness and unmet needs